 “Gods die.
 And when they truly die they are unmourned and unremembered.
 Ideas are more difficult to kill than people, but they can be killed, in the end.”

 — Neil Gaiman, American Gods

-The Divine Children, the Gods of the Trigate universe, are fragments of artificial intelligence.
+The Divine Children, the Gods of the Trigate universe, are the fragments of an artificial intelligence; a singular entity whose personality and functions have been divided into an infinite number of smaller components.
 There is more to this, a lot more, but this is what I will tell you going in.